sigp/positions-vacant/security-engineer.md

 * A working knowledge of advanced network protocols and infrastructure operations
 * A practical experience in fuzz testing (libfuzzer and/or AFL)
 * Experience with more than one scripting language (e.g. Python, JavaScript, Perl, etc.)
-* A passion for Ethereum, proof-of-stake blockchains, and/or decentralised systems.
+* A passion for Ethereum, proof-of-stake blockchains, and/or decentralised systems

 This role is for a security engineer whose primary objectives will be to:

-* Perform (offensive) security assessments (penetration testing of web/mobile/decentralised applications, cloud infrastructure security reviews, etc.).
+* Perform (offensive) security assessments (penetration testing of web/mobile/decentralised applications, cloud infrastructure security reviews, etc.)
-* Contribute to [Lighthouse](https://github.com/sigp/lighthouse) by extending the current fuzzing capability.
+* Contribute to [Lighthouse](https://github.com/sigp/lighthouse) by extending the current fuzzing capability
-* Work on the design and implementation of a differential fuzzer for Ethereum 2.0.
+* Work on the design and implementation of a differential fuzzer for Ethereum 2.0

 The ideal candidate would be a seasoned security assessor and an Ethereum enthusiast with experience in smart contract auditing, who is looking to help secure software at the core of the Ethereum ecosystem.

 ## Location